benkoo/UserKBDeployment/README.md

 After VirtualBox installation, please install Vagrant:
 [Vagrant Download]

-Note: For Mac OS X, It is preferred to have Big Sur 11.2.3 version or later running on your host machine.
+Note: If you see problems when running Vagrant, it might be solved by updating your Operating System.
+For Mac OS X, It is preferred to have Big Sur 11.2.3 version or later running on your host machine.
 Prior versions of Big Sur such as 11.1 and 11.2 seems to have issues with Vagrant.